ckeditor/ckeditor4-docs/guides/dev/example_setups/README.md

  * Added three additional plugins:
    * [Table Resize](http://ckeditor.com/addon/tableresize) to enable table columns resizing.
-   * [Upload Image](http://ckeditor.com/addon/uploadimage), [Upload File](http://ckeditor.com/addon/uploadfile) to support file uploads via drag&drop and pasting images from clipboard.
+   * [Upload Image](http://ckeditor.com/addon/uploadimage), [Upload File](http://ckeditor.com/addon/uploadfile) to support file uploads via drag & drop and pasting images from clipboard.
  * Adjusted the toolbar configuration to display buttons in a single row.
- * Reduced the number of buttons in the toolbar as full preset comes with plenty of them.
+ * Reduced the number of buttons in the toolbar (full preset comes with plenty of them).
- * Adjusted CSS styles, to render the document in a way that resembles real sheet of paper.
+ * Adjusted CSS styles, to render the document in a way that resembles a real sheet of paper.

 <div class="responsive">